Wednesday, January 26, 2011

 -----------------------------------------------------------------------------------------------------

-Maybe it was that wind (as I like to think, a sour-sweet Grinch Night wind).
-Hallowe'en was still playing itself out, all around me.
+Maybe it was all just that balmy wind (as I like to think, a sour-sweet Grinch Night wind).
+I can't really say.
+I just know Hallowe'en was still playing itself out, all around me.

-Soon, I could also hear the hushed-but-too-loud-whispering voices of my brothers as they returned home, sharing tales of scaring glory, of the best masks and the funniest lines from the Dr. Insano balcony show.
+Soon, I could hear a new ruckus but this one no mystery -- the hushed-but-too-loud-voices of my brothers as they returned home, in the living room with our mom and dad, sharing tales of scaring glory, of the best makeups from Aunt Kath and Aunt Janet and the best homemade costumes and the best store-bought masks and the funniest lines from the Dr. Insano balcony show.

 They were all going to come down with chicken pox in another week.**